Panzura

-Panzura is a privately owned American software company based in San Jose, California, that provides hybrid-cloud data management software and services for the enterprise software market.
+Panzura is a privately owned American software company based in San Francisco, California, that provides hybrid-cloud data management software and services for the enterprise software market.
 Its software helps users access, manage, analyze, and store unstructured data using techniques in distributed data consolidation, artificial intelligence, and network load balancing.

 The company's core offering is a global file system promoted as a unified data engine.
 It supports large-scale multi-site data workflows and applications in the cloud, and has data protection and disaster recovery capabilities derived from its Immutable object architecture.
 Panzura licenses software as a service data management and data analytics services for observability, search and auditing over data and storage infrastructure.

 History

 Panzura was founded in 2008 by Randy Chou and John Taylor, who were both members of the founding software team at Aruba Networks.
 The company was initially funded by Matrix Partners, Khosla Ventures, and Chevron Technology Ventures, the corporate venture arm of Chevron Corporation.
 Panzura received $15 million in funding in 2012, followed by a $25 million funding round in 2013 which included Meritech Capital Partners.
 SanDisk became a strategic investor in 2013, with Alex Lam joining as a board observer.

 Panzura was acquired outright in 2020 by Chicago-based private equity firm Profile Capital Management.